Sorry for the delay, this took a lot of time to write.

 Every muscle in Tytus’ body was flexed to the limit.
 Tytus was very big and robust to begin with, but now he looked three times his normal size.
 To Hades Tytus did not look like a normal dinosaur anymore; he now looked like an unstoppable force of nature!

-Tytus couldn’t take it anymore.
-It was going to burst out of him.
-So he pulled his head and neck back into an S-shape, and sucked in the biggest breath he could.
+Tytus refused to contain his hellish rage any longer.
+He pulled his head and neck back into an S-shape, and sucked in the biggest breath he could.
 Then, he lunged forward, stretched his neck out as far as he could, cranked his jaws to their widest point, and ROOOOOOOOOOOOAAAAAAAAAAAAAARRRED!

 The roar went on forever, without Tytus taking a breath.
 Never had the Earth heard a roar so loud, so long, so deep, nor so powerful.
 It sounded like it came from another world, because it was that terrifying.